nf-it/wefram/wefram/docs/source/ds/orm.rst

 Fetching by primary key value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To do that, we about to use :py:meth:`~wefram.ds.orm.model.Model.get` method of the corresponding model:
+To do that, we about to use :py:meth:`~wefram.ds.model.Model.get` method of the corresponding model:

 .. code-block:: python